Entrance Native Garden

 Over the past decade California gardeners have been eager to find ways to lower their water-use and attract native wildlife to the garden, while still maintaining attractive landscapes.
 One of the best ways to do this is to use plants native to California, and many local gardeners have found inspiration in the Arboretum's California collection.
 The Arboretum is extremely fortunate to have many native plants naturally occurring on the site.
 Most noteworthy are the ponderosa pines, which are probably the most maritime and at the lowest elevation of the entire North American range of the species.
 In addition, coast redwoods, Douglas-firs, coast live oaks, California bays, willows, cottonwoods, madrones, and buckeyes are here, along with rolling meadows of native bunchgrasses.

-The Arboretum's California Garden boasts many special forms of interest to gardeners.
+The Arboretum's Entrance Native Garden boasts many special forms of interest to gardeners.
 Many of these were originally selected in the wild by Arboretum staff, and have since been propagated and released to the horticultural trade.
 Epilobium (formerly Zauschneria) 'Hurricaine Point' has been an especially popular selection.
 Other showy natives are well represented at the Arboretum, such as bush anemone (Carpenteria californica ), wild lilacs (Ceanothus spp.), monkeyflowers (Diplacus spp.), buckwheats (Eriogonum spp.), woolly blue curls (Trichostema lanatum), salvias, and the eye-catching flannel bush or Fremontia (Fremontodendron spp.).

 Many California natives are extremely rare in the wild, and the Arboretum has some of these plants on display.
 In addition to housing an extensive collection of native bulbs, the Arboretum has several rare Channel Island plants: the Santa Cruz Island bush mallow (Malacothamnus fasciculatus ssp. nesioticus) and a selection of island barberry (Berberis pinnata ssp. insularis ), which has been named 'Shnilemoon'.